rajputamisha2374/ChatBot_BotBuddy/README.md

 **AI-Powered Conversations** – Uses the Gemini API for smart and dynamic responses.

-**Chat History Memory** – Remembers previous interactions for a personalized experience.
+**Chat History Memory** – Retains the information provided during ongoing conversation for personalized experience..

 **Copy Chat Option** – Easily copy responses with a single tap.